Tia Jackson

-Tia Jackson (born April 21, 1972) is a former professional basketball player and a current assistant coach for Duke Blue Devils women's basketball team.
+Tia Jackson (born April 21, 1972) is a former professional basketball player and a current associate head coach for Duke Blue Devils women's basketball team.

 Coaching career

-Jackson was hired as an assistant coach for the Duke Women's Basketball program in July 2020.
-Jackson, who both played and coached in an NCAA Final Four, is a 24-year coaching veteran with four years of head coaching experience.
+Jackson was hired as an assistant coach for the Duke women's basketball program in July 2020.
+Jackson, who both played and coached in an NCAA Final Four, has been coaching for over two decades, with four years of head coaching experience.
 Jackson makes Durham, N.C., home for a second time as she spent the 2005–06 and 2006–07 seasons at Duke as an assistant coach, helping the Blue Devils to 63 victories and a trip to the 2006 NCAA championship game.

 Jackson was hired as an assistant coach for the University of Miami women's basketball program on May 7, 2015.
 The Hurricanes eclipsed 20 wins and reached the NCAA Tournament in four of Jackson's five seasons with the team, including advancing to the Round of 32 on their home court twice (2017 and 2019).
 Miami held a 109–53 record during Jackson's tenure as an assistant coach for the Canes.

 Prior to her time in Miami, Jackson spent four seasons as an assistant under Hall of Fame coach C. Vivian Stringer at Rutgers University.